tinychameleon/tinychameleon.com/README.md

 - `AZ_RESOURCE_GROUP` &mdash; The Azure resource group name;
 - `AZ_STORAGE_ACCOUNT` &mdash; The Azure storage account name;
 - `AZ_DEPLOYMENT_NAME` &mdash; The Azure resource group deployment name

+### Infrastructure Trade Offs

+The notable trade-off with this infrastructure approach is the website does not have its own SSL certificate.
+CloudFlare's free SSL option uses shared certificates across a handful of sites.
+This group of sites has the ability to spy on each other's requests.
+At this time, this is of sufficiently low danger that it is not considered a threat to reader privacy.

+In exchange for this certificate sharing the website:

+1. is protected from attacks without my active involvement in mitigation;
+2. can utilize apex domain name flattening to host no-www and mx records;
+3. can redirect www to no-www.

+At this point these free features are a large benefit compared to the small risk of the shared certificate.

 ## Licensing